 System: Arcade, Atari

 Pole Position isn't that widely known as gaming was not prominent at all in 1982.
 However, for those lucky enough to experience this game at the time it was out they got to experience one of the best 3D racing games ever made.
-In the same way that Gran Trak 10 become the precursor to this, Pole Position could possibly be one the most important racing games ever which helped pave the way for practically every racing games since.
-In its hey day it was the highest grossing arcade game in the USA even beating Pac-Man.
+In the same way that Gran Trak 10 become the precursor to this, Pole Position could possibly be one the most important racing games ever which helped pave the way for practically every racing game since.
+In its heyday, it was the highest-grossing arcade game in the USA even beating Pac-Man.
 Wow.

 System: Super Nintendo

 Let us know what you think of our list.
+Have you played any of these classic driving games?
 Are there any we've missed that you think should be added?

 If you've landed on our website and wanted to see what we do then why not take a look at our personal car leasing page for our latest offers.